Astronomy Open Night

 Capture the Cosmos: Astrophotography Competition and Exhibition

-Explore the winning astrophotography images taken by YOU as part of our brand-new astrophotography competition.
-Come along and vote for People’s Choice.
-View more information and how to enter the competition.
+Explore the winning astrophotography images taken by YOU as part of our astrophotography competition.
+We launched this competition last year to great success.
+View more information and find out how to enter the competition.

 5pm - 10pm